Advanced Training Programme

 Furthermore, annual Career Days inform researchers of the range of vocations available to them and the skills needed to be successful within them.

-A new series of ATP courses is offered to Ci3 Partners in the Rhein Main area from September 2016 to March 2017.
-In Addition, IMB runs a range of other training activities that are open to young researchers.
+In addition, IMB runs a range of other training activities that are open to young researchers.
 These include:

 - A block week of lectures providing background information to the research of IMB and of all the Group Leaders involved with the International PhD Programme that IMB coordinates.